Georgia Gwinnett College: Accomplishments

-GGC athletics have had a brief, but stellar history.
-As of July 2019, the GGC Athletic programs have captured 11 national championships, achieved over 1,000 victories and won more than 77 percent of their games during the past seven seasons of existence.
-In 2018, the Grizzlies advanced to the final site in all six NAIA national championship tournaments, and won men's and women's tennis national titles.
-Currently, each of GGC's teams are ranked in the NAIA Top 25 preseason or postseason polls.
-GGC is a past recipient of the NAIA Champions of Character team award.
-Several student-athletes have been recognized as All-Americans, Academic All-Americans and NAIA Scholar-Athletes, along with being named to the college's President's List and Director of Athletics' Honor Roll for their academic achievements.
-Coaches and the Athletics Director have continued to excel, winning titles and awards along the way.
+As of July 2019, the GGC Athletic programs have won 11 national championships, achieved over 1,000 victories, and won more than 77 percent of their games during the seven seasons.
+In 2018, the Grizzlies advanced to the finals in all six NAIA national championship tournaments, and won men's and women's tennis national titles.
+GGC is a recipient of the NAIA Champions of Character team award.
+Several student-athletes have been recognized as All-Americans, Academic All-Americans by the College Sports Communicators organization, as Daktronics NAIA Scholar-Athletes, along with being named to the GGC's President's List and GGC Director of Athletics' Honor Roll for achieving a 3.0 GPA or higher.
+Tennis coach Chase Hodges was recognized as ITA NAIA Men's Tennis National Coach of the Year five times, and the men's soccer coaching staff was named Region's NAIA Staff of the Year in 2018.